alexk111/node-red-contrib-json-schema/README.md

 - valid the *entire* object, previously it was only possible to validate a property on the object
 - generates documentation of the schema and replaces the info details of the node

+Some more details are available in [flow form](https://flowhub.org/f/36690f145d5af6ca).

 ---